What, When & Where Does Medicaid Long Term Care Provide for Hospice Coverage

 Summary

-Hospice care uses a variety of medical services to alleviate pain and suffering for terminally ill people.
+Hospice care uses a variety of medical services to alleviate pain and suffering for terminally ill patients.
 It focuses on easing symptoms and providing comfort rather than trying to cure the terminal condition.
 Coverage varies by state, but Medicaid Long Term Care does cover at least a portion of some hospice care services in all 50 states and Washington, D.C.

 What is Hospice Care?